WilliamIPark/pretty-p5-ts-template/readme.md

   - Code organisation
   - Easy importing with aliasing
 - Uses P5.js in instance mode, allowing you to create many instances of P5.
+- I've tried to make the page with your canvas minimal but cosy.

 ## Get started